app-obs/go/doc/API.md

 ### `StartSpanFromCtx` (Recommended)

 A convenience function that gets the observability container from the context and starts a new span.
-It returns the new context, the observability container, and the created span.
+It returns the new context, a **new** observability container associated with that context, and the created span.
 This is the recommended way to create spans.

 ```go
 func StartSpanFromCtx(ctx context.Context, name string, attrs SpanAttributes) (context.Context, *Observability, Span)